Raspberry Cream Cheese Frosting

 Tips for the Best Raspberry Cream Cheese Frosting

 • Use room temperature ingredients.
-For the smoothest results possible, let the cream cheese and butter soften to room temperature before blending.
-If needed, you can pop the cream cheese in the microwave for a few seconds to make sure it is workable.
+For the smoothest results possible, I let the cream cheese and butter soften to room temperature before blending.
+If needed, I pop the cream cheese in the microwave for a few seconds to make sure it is workable.

-• Use full fat cream cheese.
-For the creamiest frosting, use a full-fat block of cream cheese and avoid any low fat or whipped options.
+• Use full-fat cream cheese.
+For the creamiest frosting, I use a full-fat block of cream cheese and avoid any low-fat or whipped options.

 • Don’t over whip.
 This homemade frosting should be whipped until blended and fluffy, then left alone.
 An over whipped batch will end up grainy, gummy, or even runny.